TRIUMF-Capstone2022/richai/configs/README.md

 | `drop_last`    | Whether or not to drop the last batch if it is not equal to `batch_size` | Boolean |

 ## Model hyperparameters

+These are the hyperparameters related to the two models we trained, Pointnet and Dynamic Graph CNN.

 ### PointNet